 Over the centuries many talented people have either lived in Chichester or had close connections with the city.
 Some of them are still household names, while others have become more obscure.
-This selection seeks to cast the net wide and include people who made a big impact on the city during their own day and those whose contribution has become more apparent with the passing of time.
 You will find here writers, artists, philanthropists, and holy men.
 Hopefully you will be inspired to read further about these diverse but talented personalities.
+One not included in the Trail is Fanny Cornforth the model, muse and mistress of the Pre-Raphaelite painter Dante Gabriel Rossetti – her life is described below.

 Fanny Cornforth (1835–1909) was the model, muse and mistress of the Pre-Raphaelite painter Dante Gabriel Rossetti.
 After the death of Rossetti’s wife, Elizabeth Siddal in 1862, Cornforth moved in as Rossetti’s housekeeper.
 She later fell on hard times and ended her life at Graylingwell Hospital (the West Sussex County Asylum), on the outskirts of Chichester.